-Our grass fed cattle are from the angus breed.
-These cattle are well known for their ability to produce tender and flavorful grass finished beef.
-Further, the beef is naturally dry-aged for about 21 days - to increase enhance the tenderness of the beef - compared to the 2 to 5 day aging in the supermarket.
+Our grass fed beef is produced from predominantly angus cattle.
+Angus cattle are well proven for tender and flavorful grass finished beef.
+Further, the beef is naturally dry-aged for about 14 days - to increase enhance the tenderness of the beef - compared to the 2 to 5 day aging in the supermarket.

 You choose how your beef is cut and wrapped if you pre-order the beef prior to processing.
-You will select how this is done on a “cut sheet”.
+You will select how this is done on a “cut sheet” for a half beef or more.
 We will provide a suggested sample as well you can begin with.
 After the beef is wrapped and frozen it should last for up to two years in a freezer.

-A general rule of thumb is that 1/3 of the beef is steaks, 1/3 roasts and 1/3 hamburger.
+A general rule of thumb is that 30% of the beef are steaks, 30% roasts and other misc. cuts and 40% burger.
 This can vary depending on how you direct the beef to be cut.